 Take control of your pain!

 Dealing with pain is not fun, but there are steps that you can put into action to take a more active role in the management of your pain.
 Once you’ve learned about the different strategies available, you can discuss them with your healthcare provider.
 It’s always important to prepare in advance for an appointment so you can ask direct questions to help your healthcare provider find the best pain management plan for you.
-One useful tool is the “Manage pain on your terms” handout from the Defense & Veterans Center for Integrative Pain Management.
 Another tool you can use to give your provider useful information is to complete the pain rating scale from the Veterans Health Administration.
 And explore the other articles and resources in HPRC’s Pain Management section for even more information.